Azure-Samples/azure-search-openai-demo-java/docs/aca/README-ACA.md

 ## Guidance

+### Develop and debug apps locally

+See [Local Development with IntelliJ](./local-development-intellij.md) for detailed guidance on how to run the backend and frontend applications locally.

 ### Enabling Application Insights

 Applications Insights is enabled by default.
 It allows to investigate each request tracing along with the logging of errors.